Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: BD-CS Fundamentals

 \subsection{Why BD-CS?}

-As mentioned above, the essential reason for inaccurate estimation is that the number of non-zero channel-taps is larger than the upper limit of sparsity.
+The essential reason for inaccurate estimation is that the number of non-zero channel-taps is larger than the upper bound of sparsity required for reliable recovery \cite{liyang2022tsp}.
 BD-CS has two key features to address this issue by significantly improving this upper limit, namely the joint use of the block structure and the BD-SI.
 As proved in several works, e.g., \cite{liyang2023arxiv} and \cite{liyang2022tsp}, when the number of non-zero channel-taps is fixed, the block structure enables more accurate identification of the non-zero channel-taps.
-In other words, for a similar estimation accuracy, the exploitation of block structure can tolerate a wider range of sparsity.
-Meanwhile, BD-SI provides beneficial information for the identification of the non-zero channel-tap blocks, leading to a less restrictive upper bound of sparsity.
+In other words, for a $K$-sparse channel that needs to be estimated, leveraging the block structure allows for a wider range of $K$ while achieving similar estimation accuracy.
+Meanwhile, BD-SI provides beneficial information for the identification of the non-zero channel-tap blocks, leading to a less restrictive upper bound on $K$ required for reliable recovery.
 Moreover, since more accurate identification leads to faster convergence, BD-CS exhibits a reduced computational complexity, even when BD-SI's computing resources are also taken into consideration.

-Specifically, TABLE \ref{tab1} presents the pros and cons of the conventional CS and BD-CS-enabled CE methods.
+Specifically, TABLE I presents the pros and cons of conventional CS, BCS and BD-CS enabled CE methods.
 The angular-domain and polar-domain BD-CS methods have performance advantages within different distance scenarios due to the various domain mappings.
 Note that the computational complexity of BD-SI cannot be simply measured because it is adjustable.
-As for the angular-domain BD-CS, it has the lowest complexity among all methods considered, and may perform well when the distance is relatively high, i.e., away from the BS.
-As for the polar-domain BD-CS, although it has higher complexity than the angular-domain BD-CS, the joint exploitation of block structure and BD-SI results in lower complexity than the polar-domain CS.
-Meanwhile, the polar-domain BD-CS achieves the best estimation performance, when the distance is relatively small.
-Thus, BD-CS-enabled NF CE offers advantages in terms of both accuracy and complexity.
+As for the angular-domain BD-CS, it has the lowest complexity among all the methods compared, and may perform well when the distance is relatively high, i.e., being away from the BS.
+As for the polar-domain BD-CS, although it has higher complexity than the angular-domain BD-CS, the joint exploitation of block structure and BD-SI results in higher accuracy and lower complexity than the polar-domain CS and BCS.
+Note that the lower complexity of BD-CS over BCS is that the more accurate selection of non-zero channel-tap blocks will accelerate the convergence of iterative algorithms.
+Meanwhile, the polar-domain BD-CS achieves the best estimation performance, when the distance is relatively small, i.e., being close to the BS.
+Thus, BD-CS enabled NF CE offers advantages in terms of both accuracy and complexity.